awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-end.md

 # Terminate a Session<a name="session-manager-working-with-sessions-end"></a>

 You can use the AWS Systems Manager console or the AWS CLI to terminate a session that you started to connect to an instance in your account\.
-By default, if there is no user activity after 20 minutes, a session is terminated\.
+If there is no user activity after 20 minutes, a session is terminated\.
 After a session is terminated, it can't be resumed\.

 **Topics**
 + [Terminating a Session \(Console\)](#stop-sys-console)